-What is a Recruitment Report?
-Everything you Need to Know
+What Is a Recruitment Report?
+Everything You Need to Know in 2025

 Table of contents

-Recruitment agencies are constantly under pressure to demonstrate the results of their work.
+In 2025, recruitment agencies and team leads are under greater pressure than ever to demonstrate the impact of their recruitment efforts.

 Understanding recruitment reports